Blood Family Isn’t Always Healthy Family

 But guess what we found the next morning?
 The door-light setting exactly where I suggested.

 Having such a defensive tone, a hostile response to any sort of suggestion, or question, is just toxic.
 I’m not interested in being around toxic.
 Absolutely, one-hundred percent not into that anymore.
 See, I used to have a bad temper, and be toxic and aggressive.
-But I am not that person anymore.
+But I am not that person anymore (or I try very hard not to be).
 And I don’t cultivate those types of actions in my life.
 I cut people with those kinds of attitudes and actions out because I don’t want to be around that.
 I say this all the time: It’s not about what you say, but HOW you say it.

 Tone and attitude and inflection mean everything when you speak.
 So pay attention.